exercism/v3/languages/csharp/exercises/concept/operator-overloading/.docs/instructions.md

 ## 1. Enable the currency amount to be tested for equality

 Please modify the `CurrencyAmount` struct to handle equality.
-If the two currency structs do not have the same unit ("USD" or "HD") then an instance of `ArgumentException` should be thrown.
+If the two currency amount structs do not have the same currency ("USD" or "HD") then an instance of `ArgumentException` should be thrown.

 ```csharp
 CurrencyAmount amountA = new CurrencyAmount(55, "HD");